+Promotion Mix in Islam

+What is promotion mix?

+A specific combination of promotional methods used for one product or a family of products.

+Print or broadcast advertising Direct Marketing ×Ξ Promotion Personal Selling Sales Promotion Elements Public Relations Games and Contests Etc.

+➤ According to Anwar and Saeed (1996), since the ultimate aim of all promotional tools is to enhance trading, activities like advertising, PR, sales promotions, and contests are Islamic if they are consistent with Islamic principles and injunctions.

+✗ The promotional tools discussed in that journal are:

+Elements of Promotion Mix in Islam

+X Aspects in advertising according to Anwar and Saeed (1996):

+Truthfulness

+- Accurate and truly representative - NO false or misleading aspects

+Spending Behavior

+- NO overspending on promotional activities - Neither generate nor stimulate extravagant spending among Evony Silvino Violita/Univer consumers.

+Halal-Haram Criteria

+- Promoting what is halal and tayyib, and appropriate to a moderate lifestyle. - N0 promoting haram products.

+Publication Ethics

-- 1. Promotion mix is a specific combination of promotional methods used for one product or a family of products. - 2.
-Elements of promotion mix are print or broadcast advertising, direct marketing, personal selling, sales promotion, public relations, games and contests, etc. - 3.
-According to Anwar and Saeed (1996), since the ultimate aim of all promotional tools is to enhance trading, activities like advertising, PR, sales promotions, and contests are Islamic if they are consistent with Islamic principles and injunctions. - 4.
-All promotion mix in Islamic marketing have to be complying with the Islamic values and law. - 5.
-Aspects in advertising that complies with Islamic values and law according to Anwar and Saeed (1996) are: - a.
-Truthfulness: Accurate and truly representative, NO false or misleading aspects. - b.
-Spending Behavior: NO overspending on promotional activities and neither generates nor stimulates extravagant spending among consumers. - c.
-Halal-Haram Criteria: Promoting what is halal and tayyib, and appropriate to a moderate lifestyle, NO promoting haram products. - d.
-Publication Ethics: NO advertisements of products that raise sensitive and controversial issues, or which encourage vulgarity. - 6.
-Human Dignity: NO advertisements humiliating certain racial and ethnic groups by exploiting stereotypes. - 7.
-Public relations; public relations activities ought to be encouraged under Islamic marketing as they lay emphasis not only upon corporate and financial relations, but also upon community relations (Anwar and Saeed, 1996). - 8.
-Sales promotions; all types of sales promotion tools designed in the spirit of sadaqah (contribution for social welfare) and distribution of gifts to the people are commendable (Anwar and Saeed, 1996). - 9.
-Games and contests; would be permissible as long as it does not resemble gambling. - 10.
-Personal selling; required to advise consumers to do good things and to refrain from bad ones (Anwar and Saeed, 1996).
+NO ads of products that raise sensitive and controversial issues, or which encourage vulgarity.

+• NO advertisements humiliating certain racial and ethnic groups by exploiting

+Elements of Promotion Mix in Islam

+- X Public relations; public relations activities ought to be encouraged under Islamic marketing as they lay emphasis not only upon corporate and financial relations, but also upon community relations (Anwar and Saeed, 1996). - X Sales promotions; all types of sales promotion tools designed in the spirit of sadaqah (contribution for social welfare) and distribution of gifts to the people are commendable (Anwar and Saeed, 1996). - X Games and contests; would be permissible as long as it does not resemble gambling. - X Personal selling; required to advise consumers to do good things and to refrain from bad ones (Anwar and Saeed, 1996).

+"O Allah, I seek Your protection from useless knowledge, from a heart which is not disposed to fear You, from insatiable desire, from a prayer which is not answered and I seek Your protection Every Silving Violita/Universites that the 1600 Said evils."
+(H.R.
+Abu Daud)

+Sources

+- ➤ Abuznaid, Samir.
+2012.
+Islamic Marketing: Addressing the Muslim Market.
+An-Najah Univ.
+J. Res.
+(Humanities).
+Vol. 26(6), 2012 - ➤ Alom, Md. and Haque, Md.
+2011.
+Marketing: An Islamic Perspective.
+World Journal of Social Sciences Vol. 1.
+No. 3.
+July 2011.
+Pp. 71-81 - ➤ Anwar, Muhammad and Saeed, Muhammad.
+1996.
+Promotional Tools of Marketing: An Islamic Perspective.
+Intellectual Discourse, 1996, Vol 4, No 1-2, 15-30 - ➤ Arham, Muhammad.
+2010.
+Islamic Perspective on Marketing.
+Journal of Islamic Marketing, Vol. 1 Iss 2 pp. 149-164